kiba/Writings/for_science/chp23_vacation.md

 "Death is not scary in a way.
 When you die, it's 'poof'.
 Actually, it's not even that.
 You're just gone.
 When I was young, what terrified me is growing old.
 Eventually, your body and mental faculty breaks down until you're a shadow of yourself.
 Even though we can grow new organs to replace old ones, it can only do so much."

-"You know, I think trans-dimensional travel holds a possibility of finding a cure to aging.
+"I think trans-dimensional travel holds the answer of finding a cure to aging.
 If even the Sidonians can't manage it..."

 "Hmm..."

 "Come to think of it.
 There aren't gauna in my home reality, right?"

 "God, I hope not.
 The historical timeline matched up perfectly so far, though that's quickly going out the window.
-But I expect the gauna won't show up for about two century, if they're still out there.
-As far as we know, the gauna cannot do FTL."
+However, I don't expect the gauna to show until two centuries later.
+We never encountered any gauna capable of FTL travel, so we have plenty of time to prepare Earth."

 "Then we have some time.
 Time to improve our technological base to hopefully solve aging and being ready for the gauna.
 There got to be a solution in the multiverse, right?"

 "Sidonian technology is limited by manpower more than anything else.
 Dust tech is still a very immature field.
-Colonial tech...however, beside from their solid engineering tradition, they're surprisingly not all that advanced aside from FTL drive, antigravity, and computer science.
+Colonial tech...however, beside from their solid engineering tradition, Colonial tech still isn't as sophisticated as Sidonian, though they have marked superority in some fields.
 So we already got a lot of work cut out for us.
 Maybe opening a portal to another universe with a completely tech base will speed up, but it will also throw existing research effort into chaos, maybe even slow it down if the new tech isn't amazing enough."

 "Shop talk...we never stop talking about it," I remarked.
 "Even on this beach on a deserted island."

 "James...that's pretty much the only thing you talked about.
-With Diana, we talked about normal human being stuff more."
+With Diana, we talked like normal human beings.
+Not just girl stuff, but social stuff as well."

 Jesus, am I really that terrible?
 Though my girlfriends do seem to talk amongst themselves a lot.